 It wasn’t so long ago when a mobile phone could only handle one task at a time.
 You couldn’t browse the internet and listen to music at the same time.
 It’s no longer the same with the advent of smartphones, you know why?
 Because smartphones are capable of multitasking.
 IT automation and orchestration offer similar benefits to cloud infrastructure.

 Enterprises face a burning concern to increase productivity, grow revenues, & lower operations costs.
 With the increasing workloads of these businesses, there’s a need for more automated processes.
-According to Mckinsey, IT automation increases productivity, revenue, with lower human involvement.
+According to Mckinsey, IT automation increases productivity, and revenue, with lower human involvement.
 At first glance, automation and orchestration look similar, but they are not.
-You have to merge automation and orchestration to improve productivity, workflow, and reduce IT costs.
+You have to merge automation and orchestration to improve productivity and workflow and reduce IT costs.